 A: No, even if you’re in a community property state, say, Texas, the laws can still be slightly different than the laws in California.
 However, the overall theme is that property acquired during marriage is 50/50.
 There just may be different exceptions or stipulations to this rule.

 Choosing whether to get a prenup or go with your default state laws is a personal preference.
-It all comes down to one question: are you okay with a 50/50 split (with a few exceptions) or do you want to make your own rules?
+It all comes down to one question: Are you okay with a 50/50 split (with a few exceptions) or do you want to make your own rules?
 With a prenup, you can actually override the community property laws and set your own fate.
-Ultimately, you and your partner need to introspect on your own personal and couple goals, finances, and expectations and make this decision for yourselves!
+For example, you can ensure any debt taken on by either spouse remains their separate debt instead of becoming community debt.
+Ultimately, you and your partner need to introspect on your own personal and couple goals, finances, and expectations, and make this decision for yourselves.
+Happy planning!

 0 Comments